TrafeX/docker-php-nginx/README.md

 * Very small Docker image size (+/-40MB)
 * Uses PHP 8.0 for better performance, lower CPU usage & memory footprint
 * Optimized for 100 concurrent users
-* Optimized to only use resources when there's traffic (by using PHP-FPM's on-demand PM)
+* Optimized to only use resources when there's traffic (by using PHP-FPM's `on-demand` process manager)
-* The servers Nginx, PHP-FPM and supervisord run under a non-privileged user (nobody) to make it more secure
+* The services Nginx, PHP-FPM and supervisord run under a non-privileged user (nobody) to make it more secure
 * The logs of all the services are redirected to the output of the Docker container (visible with `docker logs -f <container name>`)
 * Follows the KISS principle (Keep It Simple, Stupid) to make it easy to understand and adjust the image to your needs

 [![Docker Pulls](https://img.shields.io/docker/pulls/trafex/php-nginx.svg)](https://hub.docker.com/r/trafex/php-nginx/)
 ![nginx 1.18.0](https://img.shields.io/badge/nginx-1.20-brightgreen.svg)
 ![php 8.0](https://img.shields.io/badge/php-8.0-brightgreen.svg)
 ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)

-### Docker Hub repository name change
-Since we switched to PHP8 the repository name [trafex/alpine-nginx-php7](https://hub.docker.com/r/trafex/alpine-nginx-php7) didn't make sense anymore.
-Because you can't change the name of the repository on Docker Hub I created a new one.

-From now on this image can be pulled from Docker Hub under the name [trafex/php-nginx](https://hub.docker.com/r/trafex/php-nginx).

-The old repository will still be available and kept up to date with [trafex/php-nginx](https://hub.docker.com/r/trafex/php-nginx).
+## Goal of this project
+The goal of this container image is to provide an example for running Nginx and PHP-FPM in a container which follows the best practices and is easy to understand and modify to your needs.

 ## Usage